- The version names contain beta (e.g. v2beta3).

 VolumeSnapshots follow this lifecycle:

-There are two ways snapshots may be provisioned: statically or dynamically.
+There are two ways snapshots may be provisioned: pre-provisioned or dynamically provisioned.

 A cluster administrator creates a number of